Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/learn-how-to-convert-a-list-into-an-array-in-javascript.md

 });
 ```

-And then for some magic we will add a click event to our paragraph which will auto select all text.
+And then, for some magic, we will add a click event to our paragraph, which will auto-select all text.

 ```js
 array.addEventListener('click', function () {